How To Clean Roomba - Detailed Cleaning iRobot Roomba

-If you have a Roomba in your home right now, it’s important that you know how to clean Roomba.
+If you have a Roomba in your home right now, it's important that you know how to clean Roomba.
 Like any machine, it needs regular maintenance to stay in top shape.
-Our guide today will show you how to clean Roomba quickly and efficiently.
+Our guide today will walk you through the full Roomba cleaning process, step by step.

 Depending on the model, there can be a maximum of 11 different components that you have to clean.
 Here is a short list of them all: